 Our e-learning courses have been accredited by the global independent certification body, Cepas Bureau Veritas.
 CEPAS is the Personnel and Training Courses certification arm of Bureau Veritas, the recognized world leader in testing, inspection and certification services.
 CEPAS is a full member of IPC (International Personnel Certification Association), the only international association of the most important Auditor and Training certification bodies.

 In addition, The Trust Bridge's Breach course "Data Breach and How to Manage it" is an APMG International GCHQ Certified Training Course.
-APMG has been appointed as the independent Certification Body for GCHQ, the UK government’s intelligence, cyber and security agency.
+APMG has been appointed as the independent Certification Body for The National Cyber Security Centre, the UK government's cyber and security agency.

 This course now has a APMG accredited exam associated with it and a digital badge is available to successful candidates

 All our courses can be accessed through our Online Learning Portal;

 In the digital society, consumers are constantly sharing their personal information (data) with a range of organisations.
 GDPR and the Data Protection Act of 2018 aim to protect and regulate the use of that personal data.
 There is a greater responsibility on organisations to protect their customers’ data and they can be fined up to 4% of their annual global turnover (or €20 million, whichever is greater) if they are not compliant.
 This course is perfect for familiarising yourself with the rules and ensuring that your organisation is compliant.